Superconducting Decoherence and Thermal Quenching of the Josephson Diode Effect in Low-Dimensional Josephson Systems

+where $|\Delta_j|$ and $\phi_j({\bf x})$ are the SC gap and phase, respectively.
 We consider the symmetric bilayer case and assume identical electronic structures in the two layers, i.e., $\xi_{j{\bf k}}=\xi_{\bf k}$, thereby yielding $|\Delta_j|=|\Delta|$.
-In addition, we consider a complex first-harmonic Josephson coupling $J_1=|J_1|e^{i\alpha}$, while the second-harmonic coupling is taken to be real, $J_2=J_2^*$.
+The interlayer Josephson coupling here includes both the conventional first harmonic and a higher-order second harmonic contribution~\cite{Pal2022,PhysRevB.109.094518,Can2021}.
+Within the conventional derivation of the Josephson effect ~\cite{mahan2013many,PhysRevLett.118.016802}, these couplings originate from the interlayer hopping of electrons, which mediates the Cooper-pairs tunneling between the two SC layers via virtual intermediate states.
+The first harmonic $J_1$ arises from the lowest-order tunneling of a single Cooper pair, and the second harmonic $J_2$ emerges from correlated tunneling processes of two Cooper pairs.
+These Josephson amplitudes are generally complex.
+By gauge transformation, one can take a complex $J_1=|J_1|e^{i\alpha}$, while taking $J_2$ to be real, $J_2=J_2^*$.
 The phase shift $\alpha$ represents a nontrivial relative phase between different Josephson harmonics that explicitly breaks time-reversal symmetry, such that $2{\rm arg}(J_1)\ne{\rm arg}(J_2)$, and cannot be removed by a global redefinition of the Josephson phases.
 Such a phase shift can arise from the interplay of interlayer twist effect~\cite{PhysRevX.12.041013,YuanFu2022,doi:10.1126/sciadv.abo0309,Ghosh2024,DiezMerida2023,ccb4-tqxq,Qi2025,Wang2026,Can2021,PhysRevB.109.094518,PhysRevLett.130.266003}, which generates multiple inequivalent tunneling channels, and external or internally generated effective magnetic fields that imprint phase frustration onto these channels.
-The present work further explores the physical implications of the SC phase coherence.

 To consider the SC phase coherence, we introduce the relative (Josephson) and total SC phase fields as

 Within path-integral formalism, integrating out the fermionic degrees of freedom leads to an effective action (Sec.~SI)